brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 Once the dMRI data has been cleaned and aligned to the anatomical (T1w) image, the next step is to start fitting diffusion-based models to the data.
 The first and most widely reported model is the Diffusion Tensor (DTI) model, which attempts to model how much and in what direction water moves in the brain using a tensor (i.e. cigar shaped elipsoid).
 Regions in which water is moving in the same direction (i.e. anisotropically) will have a tensor that is very cigar-shaped.
 Regions in which water is moving equally in all directions (i.e. isotropically) will have a spherical-shaped tensor.
 This model outputs four different measurements: axial diffusivity (i.e. how strong water movement is in the primary direction of movement), radial diffusivity (i.e. how strong water movement is in the non-primary directions of movement), mean diffusivity (i.e. how strong water movement is in any direction), and fractional anisotropy (i.e. how strong water movement is and how directional that movement is).
 Fractional anisotropy (FA) and mean diffusivity (MD) are the most widely reported measures.
 These measures can be used for group anaylses and in tractography/tractometry pipelines, along with cortical white matter mapping pipelines.
 For this tutorial, we will use [fsl-dtifit](https://brainlife.io/app/5c1d67383e9c170177733d3f) to fit the DTI model to our preprocessed data.

 Now, let's get to work!
 The following steps of this tutorial will show you how to:

 1. ACPC align the anatomical (T1w) image,
 2. preprocess the dMRI data using mrtrix3-preproc,
 3. fit the diffusion tensor (DTI) model to the preprocessed dMRI data.

-### Copy appropriate data over from a single subject in the  project
+### Copy appropriate data over from a single subject in the Bl class test data project

-1. Click the following link to go to the project's page for the 'InterTVA' project: https://brainlife.io/project/5c8415aa34225c0031027372
+1. Click the following link to go to the project's page for the 'Bl class test data' project: https://brainlife.io/project/5e6ea1a48a2089fc6d8e9fc7
 1. Click the 'Archive' tab at the top of the screen to go to the archive's page.
 1. Select the following datatypes from one subject by clicking the boxes next to the data:
     * dwi